etrenholm/social-network-api/README.md

 ## Process
 ### STEP 1. - SETUP
-* Created GitHub Repository with a unique name.
+* Created GitHub Repository with a unique name
-* Pushed first commit of files into the new Repo using Git.
+* Pushed first commit of files into the new Repo using Git
-* Organized folder and file directory structure.
+* Organized folder and file directory structure
 * Installed Express and Mongoose

 ### STEP 2. - USER MODEL